Reichsmark: Post-war

-After the Second World War, the Reichsmark continued to circulate in Germany, but with new banknotes (Allied Occupation Marks) printed in the US and in the Soviet Zone, as well as with coins (without swastikas).
+After the Second World War, the Reichsmark continued to circulate in Germany, but with new banknotes (Allied Occupation Marks) printed in the US and in the Soviet zones, as well as with coins (without swastikas).
 Inflation in the final months of the war had reduced the value of the Reichsmark from = $1US to = $1US and a barter economy emerged due to the rapid depreciation.

 After V-E Day, the Reichsmark's value decreased to 200 per dollar.
 While for German civilians one Allied Occupation Mark was equivalent to one Reichsmark, soldiers selling things civilians wanted on the black market could receive Reichsmarks, exchange them for Allied Occupation Marks, then exchange Allied Occupation Marks at ten per dollar.
 A carton of American cigarettes the post exchange sold to soldiers for $0.50 was worth 150 marks or $15 to German civilians; matches were the change.

 The Currency Reform of 1948 replaced the Reichsmark with the Deutsche Mark at a rate of 10:1 (1:1 for cash and current accounts) in June 1948 in the Trizone and later in the same year by the East German mark in the Soviet Occupation Zone (colloquially also "Ostmark", since 1968 officially "Mark der DDR").
 The reform under the direction of Ludwig Erhard is considered the beginning of the West German economic recovery; however, the secret plan to introduce the Deutsche Mark in the Trizone was formulated by economist Edward A. Tenenbaum of the US military government, and was executed abruptly on 21 June 1948.
 Three days later, the new currency also replaced the Reichsmark in the three Western sectors of Berlin.
 In November 1945, the Reichsmark was superseded by the Second Austrian schilling in Austria.
 In 1947, the Saar mark, later replaced with the Saar franc, was introduced in the Saar.